zjian107-su/100-days-of-code/log.md

 **Thoughts:**
 Wow, so many 2 in today’s date!!
 It’s amazing😆.
 I will set an alarm for 122222 for sure I am looking forward to applying Azure AutoML in some of my work for prediction.
 Mainly they are Logistic Regression, k-Nearest Neighbors, Decision Trees, Support Vector machine, Naive Bayes.
 I am 5 hours behind on this.
 I will go easier on my LeetCode and job apps for now.
 New priority for Ml modeling, validation and testing.
+### Day 56: Jun 28, 2022

+**Today's Progress**:
+- Completed 3 modules in Microsoft Azure 30 Days Challenge - Data Scientist
+- Completed 90 minutes OA interview coding
+- Read 30 minutes of Linux book - file system, device system, GRUB, system init, kernel boots and SWAP

+**Thoughts:**
+LeetCode is awesome for virtual/onsite, but what is good for OA?
+OA focuses so much on data manipulations like dates and strings and so on, and LeetCode doesn’t deal with dates.

+### Day 57: July 06, 2022

+**Today's Progress**:
+- 1 hr coding practice

+**Thoughts:**
+This flu is killing me ;(

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->

 <!-- ### Day 0: February 30, 2016 (Example 2)